-If this amount was not in Canadian funds, do not convert it, but provide the currency information in field A4.
+If this amount was not in Canadian funds, you do not have to convert it on the report, but you have to provide the currency information in field A4.
 You also have to provide the actual exchange rate applied at the time of the transaction in field A5.

-Field A4 Transaction currency
+Field A4 Transaction currency code

-Enter the type of currency for the transaction.
-Locate the appropriate currency code to use from the drop-down menu.
-The codes for Canadian dollars (CAD) and United States dollars (USD) are at the top.
-The complete list of currency codes is available in Appendix 1 of Guideline 3B: Submitting Suspicious Transaction Reports to FINTRAC by Paper.
+Enter the code for the type of currency for the transaction.
+Enter CAD if Canadian dollars, or USD for United States dollars.
+If the transaction was in another type of currency, see the list of currency codes in Appendix 1 in Guideline 3B: Submitting Suspicious Transaction Reports to FINTRAC by Paper.